Homotopy theory with bornological coarse spaces: First examples and comparison of coarse homology theories

-In the last step we want to commute the colimit of $U\in \cC$ with the product.
-To this end we note that in view of the definition of the coarse structure of a free union the set $\prod_{i\in I}\cC_{i}$ can be considered as a cofinal subset in $\cC$ by sending the family $(U_{i})_{i\in I}$ of entourages to the entourage $\bigsqcup_{i\in I}U_{i}$.
-We therefore get an equivalence {which proves the assertion of the lemma.} \end{proof}
+In the last step we want to commute the colimit of $U$ in $\cC$ with the product.
+To this end we note that in view of the definition of the coarse structure of a free union we have a bijection $\prod_{i\in I}\cC_{i}\cong \cC$ sending the family $(U_{i})_{i\in I}$ of entourages to the entourage $\bigsqcup_{i\in I}U_{i}$.
+The inverse sends $U$ in $\cC$ to the family $(U\cap(X_{i}\times X_{i}))_{i\in I}$.
+Using that in $\Sp$ products distribute over filtered colimits (see Remark \ref{qerugiergregrefrefwerf}) we get an equivalence {which proves the assertion of the lemma.} \end{proof}